alxfed/entitas/README.md

-# Package name
+# Entitas
-Package Name
+Entity, a responsive being.